Euro-training Center

 Introduction:

-At the end of this course the participants will be able to:
+At the end of this program the participants will be able to:

-• Learn the inspection role including the objectives of inspection reports
+• Understand the multifaceted inspection role, elucidating the objectives inherent in inspection reports.

-• Know the Equipment failure modes including principal stress and crack propagation
+• Acquire knowledge of equipment failure modes, including principal stress analysis and crack propagation mechanisms.

 Targeted Audience: